WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Motion.MAG3110.md

 | NuGet package | Not published |
 | | |

 The **MAG3110** is a three axis magnetometer with an I2C interface.
-The magnetometer is capable of single shot readings and also continuous readings.
+The magnetometer is capable of single and continuous readings.

 ### Code Example